 Panorama Stitching Software

-There are quite a few apps that can stitch images together; I’ve listed some of them below.
+There are quite a few apps that can stitch images together; I’ve listed some of them below, and you can find more panorama stitching apps here.
 Each has its pros and cons.
 There’s nothing specific about the files generated by the Nikon D3400 that lend themselves to one app over another with one exception–if you want to feed RAW (.nef) files in directly without processing them to JPG or TIFF first you’ll need to make sure the app can read RAW files.
 If you’re after something simple, free, and cross-platform, take a look at Hugin or AutoStitch.
 For more advanced capabilities, PTGUI and AutoPano Pro are good.
 Both are paid apps.
 If you’re using GIMP, there are plugins that can add panorama stitching, like this one.
 Photoshop and Lightroom also have panorama stitching features built-in.
 So if you’re also ready using either of those, it’s a good place to start.
 For this quick demo, I’m going to use Lightroom’s built-in panorama stitcher.
 The workflow is similar in the other apps–import the sequence of images, have the software automatically align the images, make any tweaks, and then export the stitched panorama–but each apps has its own options and features.